open-telemetry/opentelemetry.io/content/en/blog/2024/collecting-file-based-java-logs-with-opentelemetry/index.md

 After the pipeline works end-to-end, ensure production readiness:

 * Remove the `debug` exporter from the `logs` pipeline in the OTel Collector configuration.
-* Disable file and console exporters in the logging framework (e.g., `logback.xml`) but keep using the logging configuration to filter logs.
+* Disable file and console exporters in the logging framework (for example, `logback.xml`) but keep using the logging configuration to filter logs.
 The OTel Java agent will output JSON logs to stdout.

 ```xml
 <!-- tested with logback-classic v1.5.11 -->